walac/walac.github.io/_posts/2020-08-05-build-dali.md

 [dali-demo](https://github.com/dalihub/dali-demo/) contains a series of sample applications that you can try to test if your installation is ok.
-The procedure to build and install these apps are the same as for the libraries:
+The procedure to build and install these apps is the same as for the libraries:

 ```
 C:\DALi>git clone https://github.com/dalihub/dali-demo/